Age requirements in gymnastics: Major verified cases of age falsification

 Lavinia Agache (Romania): Agache competed at the 1981 World Championships at the age of 13, under a passport which gave her year of birth as 1967.
 She was in fact born in 1968.
 The falsification was suspected as early as 1981; Agache confirmed her 1968 birthdate to International Gymnast magazine in 2000.

-Olga Bicherova (Soviet Union): Bicherova, the 1981 World Champion in the all-around event, was introduced at an early 1981 meet as a 12-year-old, but was claimed to have been born in 1966 at the 1981 World Championships later in the same year.
+Olga Bicherova (Soviet Union): Bicherova, the 1981 World Champion in the all-around event, was introduced at an early 1981 meet as a 12-year-old, but was claimed to have been born in 1966 (i.e. 15 years old) at the 1981 World Championships later in the same year.

 Gina Gogean (Romania): Gogean competed in the 1992 Olympics with a passport with a 1977 birth year.
 However, in 2002 her original birth certificate was uncovered by the media, revealing she had been born in 1978.

-Alexandra Marinescu (Romania): Marinescu, a World and team Olympic medalist in the mid-1990s, had her birth year advanced from 1982 to 1981 in order to be eligible for the 1995 World Championships and 1996 Olympic Games.
+Alexandra Marinescu (Romania): Marinescu, a World and team Olympic medalist in the mid-1990s, was given an earlier birth year from 1982 to 1981 in order to be eligible for the 1995 World Championships and 1996 Olympic Games.

 Olga Mostepanova (Soviet Union): Mostepanova, who competed at the 1983 and 1985 World Championships and was the all-around gold medalist at the 1984 Friendship Games, has been reported as having 1968 and 1969 birth dates, but has stated that she was actually born in 1970.

 Daniela Silivaş (Romania): Silivaş, a multiple World and Olympic gold medalist, competed as a junior until 1985, when her birth year was changed from 1972 to 1970.
 She went on to compete at the 1985 World Championships at the age of 13.
-Silivaş revealed the falsification to the media in 2002 during her marriage licence application in Georgia, where she resides in the Atlanta metropolitan area.
+Silivaş, a resident of the Atlanta metropolitan area, revealed the falsification to the media in 2002 during her Georgia marriage licence application.